iaac-macad/AIA24-studio-S-G04-skin_sense/README.md

 ![Project image](assets/main_image.png)

-Project developed under the course AI in Urbanism 2022-23 in [IAAC](https://iaac.net/).
+Project developed under the course AI in Architecture 2023-24 in [IAAC](https://iaac.net/).

 __Description:__ one sentence description of the project containing why, what, how (where and for whom) \
  __Problem statement:__ which problem the project solves, _why_ you are doing it. \